jaywhj/mkdocs-document-dates/README.md

 - [Specify Datetime](https://jaywhj.netlify.app/document-dates-en#Specify-Datetime): Introduces the mechanism for obtaining document dates and methods for personalized customization, you can manually specify the creation date and last updated date for each document
 - [Specify Author](https://jaywhj.netlify.app/document-dates-en#Specify-Author): Introduces the mechanism for obtaining document authors and methods for personalized customization, you can manually specify the author information for each document, such as name, link, avatar, email, etc.
 - [Specify Avatar](https://jaywhj.netlify.app/document-dates-en#Specify-Avatar): You can manually specify the avatar for each author, support local file path and URL path
-- [Set Plugin Style](https://jaywhj.netlify.app/document-dates-en#Set-Plugin-Style): You can quickly set the plugin styles through preset entrances, such as icons, themes, colors, fonts, animations, dividing line and so on
+- [Configuration Structure and Style](https://jaywhj.netlify.app/document-dates-en#Structure-and-Style): You can freely configure the plugin's display structure in mkdocs.yml or Front Matter.
+You can quickly set the plugin styles through preset entrances, such as icons, themes, colors, fonts, animations, dividing line and so on
 - [Use Template Variables](https://jaywhj.netlify.app/document-dates-en#Use-Template-Variables): Can be used to optimize `sitemap.xml` for site SEO; Can be used to re-customize plug-ins, etc.
 - [Add Recently Updated Module](https://jaywhj.netlify.app/document-dates-en#Add-Recently-Updated-Module): Enable list of recently updated documents (in descending order of update date), this is ideal for sites with a large number of documents, so that readers can quickly see what's new
 - [Add Localization Language](https://jaywhj.netlify.app/document-dates-en#Add-Localization-Language): More localization languages for `timeago` and `tooltip`